rschell/gpsctl/README.md

 ## Why did you fork it, Phil?

-It all stated when I decided to build a [Raspberry Pi Stratum 1 NTP server](http://www.philrandal.co.uk/blog/archives/2019/04/entry_213.html).
+It all started when I decided to build a [Raspberry Pi Stratum 1 NTP server](http://www.philrandal.co.uk/blog/archives/2019/04/entry_213.html).

 I found the original gpsctl when looking for something to configure my Raspberry Pi plus u-blox GPS to receive Galileo satellite output.
 And then I tinkered a bit, tweaking settings, recompiling, tweaking again, and so on.